comchobo/SFT_sent_emb/README.md

 # Sentence embedding model for Korean language

-This work was done Onboarding program of Ahancompany corporation ltd.,
+Works were done while in Onboarding program of Ahancompany corporation ltd.,

-You can find fine-tuned model in [Huggingface](https://huggingface.co/sorryhyun/sentence-embedding-klue-large)
+You can find the fine-tuned model in [Huggingface](https://huggingface.co/sorryhyun/sentence-embedding-klue-large)

 I wrote all detail in SFT_sent_emb.ipynb.
 V100 Colab GPU was used for training.